Katana: Meiji – World War II

 Katana mountings decorated with maki-e lacquer in the 1800s.
 Although the number of forged swords decreased in the Meiji period, many artistically excellent mountings were made.

 During the Meiji period, the samurai class was gradually disbanded, and the special privileges granted to them were taken away, including the right to carry swords in public.
 The Haitōrei Edict in 1876 forbade the carrying of swords in public except for certain individuals, such as former samurai lords (daimyō), the military, and the police.
+In 1889, the army adopted a French-style sword that could be wielded with one hand.
+The katana was deemed unfit for modern war because it needed two hands to be used properly.

 Skilled swordsmiths had trouble making a living during this period as Japan modernized its military, and many swordsmiths started making other items, such as farm equipment, tools, and cutlery.
 The craft of making swords was kept alive through the efforts of some individuals, notably Miyamoto Kanenori (宮本包則, 1830–1926) and Gassan Sadakazu (月山貞一, 1836–1918), who were appointed Imperial Household Artist.
 The businessman Mitsumura Toshimo (光村利藻, 1877－1955) tried to preserve their skills by ordering swords and sword mountings from the swordsmiths and craftsmen.
 He was especially enthusiastic about collecting sword mountings, and he collected about 3,000 precious sword mountings from the end of the Edo period to the Meiji period.
 About 1,200 items from a part of his collection are now in the Nezu Museum.

 Military action by Japan in China and Russia during the Meiji period helped revive interest in swords, but it was not until the Shōwa period that swords were produced on a large scale again.
 Japanese military swords produced between 1875 and 1945 are referred to as guntō (military swords).